Mater Lotteries Winning Property Features: Market Value & Legal Guide

 The Reality Gap: Printed Value vs. Settlement Value

-In the past three years [VERIFY BEFORE PUBLISH], Queensland property markets have experienced volatile growth.
-Brisbane homes grew 12–18% annually in 2021–2022, then contracted 3–6% in 2023–2024 as interest rates rose.
-A prize home valued at $2.8 million in early 2024 could be worth $2.6–$2.95 million by settlement in late 2024.
-This is normal and legal—the printed value is not a guarantee.
+Brisbane homes grew 12–18% yearly in 2021–2022.
+Then they fell 3–6% in 2023–2024 as rates rose.
+A home worth $2.8 million in early 2024 could be worth $2.6–$2.95 million by late 2024.
+This is normal and legal.
+The printed value is not a guarantee.

 Tax and Legal Implications of Winning a Prize Home